There is no better time than

 - Air bags can save the lives of older children and adults, but they can be fatal for young children;

 learn more here

 Number of Children Dying in Hot Cars is Soaring this Year

-In 2016, as of July 11, 18 young children have died of heatstroke after being left or trapped in vehicles.
-This is about double the number of children who died this way during the same period last year.
+In 2016, as of Aug.
+30, 28 young children have died of heatstroke after being left or trapped in vehicles.
+This is four more child heatstroke deaths than the total number for all of 2015.

 The image on a

 Texas news website captures the face of a 3-year-old boy found dead June 16 in a hot car in Houston after becoming trapped in a vehicle with child locks.

 On June 18, 3-year-old twins died after they were found in a pickup truck outside their home in Louisiana, according to a

 On June 21, police said a Texas father fell asleep and forgot his 6-month-old daughter in a van outside his home.